AlexGatz/tx-http-slam/README.md

 `python3 progressive-slam.py`

 3. When the script completes it will call gnuplot and show you the results.
 The .png will be avaiable in each results file.

+*Note: If the script fails you can edit the report-gen.py to use the output_dir from your previous run, and adjust the `rates` range to match the total results\*.bin files (command: ls \<output dir\> | grep -c 'range.+\\.bin').
+Then run `python3 report-gen.py` and this will provide you with a final result.png if you had to end the test early, or if it fails.*